 It is almost impossible to go wrong with your choice of venue if you follow the checklist of location, budget, space, facilities, amenities and additional services.
+Don’t just go by the photos shown in websites.
+Visit the venue and check for your requirements personally.
 And in case you are still struggling with what to look for in terms of amenities, here’s an expanded list of 7 meeting room amenities that should make your life easier.

 While obvious in a sense, comfortable chairs are understandably anti-climatic for the purposes of this article.
 Yet if you intend to have day-long training sessions or long board meetings, your attendees will thank you for choosing a venue with comfortable chairs.

 When looking at a venue’s seating, also pay attention to the meeting room’s space, lighting, layout and the availability of electrical ports, connectors and peripherals for your laptops.
 You definitely don’t want to be tripping over a chunk of wires during corporate meets and presentations.

 Another given in terms of amenities, high speed internet with reliable connectivity.
 If internet is spotty or if it is shared with other meeting rooms, you may be left waiting for web-pages and images to load.
 Though most top meeting rooms ensure that Internet connectivity is always spot on, it always helps to check it out in advance.

 Mics, speakers, screens, projectors, etc. are the standard AV equipment required at meeting and business event venues.
 White boards, white board markers, screen pointers, etc. also come in handy.
 Check all the equipment not just before you book the venue but also before the scheduled board meeting.